-Whether you’re a semi-pro or more likely to spend your day hacking away in a blind rage, you may as well do it with a scenic backdrop.
-Fortunately for golfers who find themselves in New South Wales, an exceptional play and superb scenery are just a short jaunt from the CBD.
+Whether you’re a semi-pro golfer or a newbie who is more likely to spend their day hacking away in a blind rage, you may as well do it with a scenic backdrop.
+Fortunately for Sydneysiders, exceptional play and superb scenery are just a short jaunt from the CBD.
+Despite the City being relatively small by city standards, it, and the surrounding suburbs are well aware that its residents are keen ball-hitters and club-swingers.
+With this in mind, it’s easy to find a golf course close to home.

 The Royal Sydney features on this list for two reasons: first, because it is a multi-time host of the Australian Open and second, and most importantly, because it is the hallowed ground on which John Daly set a career highlight by breaking a spectator’s camera in 2008.